wdevore/Ranger-Dart/README.md

 ```
 6. Right-click on **level0.html** and choose *Run in Dartium*.

-Once [Dartium](https://www.dartlang.org/tools/dartium/) (which comes with the SDK) has launched it will autmatically navigate to "http://localhost:8080/applications/templates/level0/level0.html" and start running.
-First you will see a splash scene for 3 seconds and then instanously transition to a GameLayer with dark blue text displaying "*Ranger GameLayer*" on a dark grey background.
+Once [Dartium](https://www.dartlang.org/tools/dartium/) (which comes with the SDK) has launched it will automatically navigate to "http://localhost:8080/applications/templates/level0/level0.html" and start running.
+First you will see a splash scene for 3 seconds and then instaneously transition to a GameLayer with dark blue text displaying "*Ranger GameLayer*" on a dark grey background.
 ![GameLayer](docs/template0_gamelayer.png)
 7. Congratulations.
 You have successfully installed and ran **Ranger**!

 ###[Templates, Applications and Unit tests](#templates)
 **Ranger** comes with a suite of Templates, Applications and Unit tests.
-Each serves as a *howto* for starting a project or during project development.
+Each serves as a *howto* for starting a project or referencing during project development.
 When starting a new project you will copy one of the Templates and begin coding from there.
-The Applications and Unit tests are more for later, after you have a project underway and want to know how to do something.
+The Applications and Unit tests are for later, after you have a project underway and want to know how to do something.

 #### Templates
 There are currently 7 Templates located under the *web* folder.